Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Introduction

-\item Simulation results reveal that the performance gap between the faulty RIS scenario and the perfect RIS scenario widens as the number of faulty elements increases.
-Nevertheless, compared to the naive baseline that disregards the presence of faulty elements, the proposed scheme effectively leverages the still functional elements to compensate for performance degradation.
-Furthermore, the results confirm the inherent trade-off between sensing accuracy and communication quality in a faulty RIS-aided ISAC system.
+\item \textbf{Performance evaluation and insights analysis}: Simulation results reveal that the proposed MCRB-based optimization significantly narrows the performance gap to the ideal fault-free RIS case, achieving an average performance improvement of 21.25\% over the naive baseline that ignores faulty elements.
+This confirms that our proposed scheme effectively leverages the functional elements to compensate for performance degradation.
+Additionally, the inherent trade-off between sensing accuracy and communication quality, as well as the beampatterns under different fault distributions, are analyzed.

 \end{itemize}